 The health benefits of olive oil are believed to be largely due to its high level of polyphenols.
 (9)

-Polyphenols also play an important role in keeping bottled olive oil fresh.
+Polyphenols also play an important role in keeping bottled oil fresh.

 2. Olive oil is high in essential brain vitamins

-Olive oil nutrition data shows that it’s a good source of vitamins E and vitamin K. (10)
+Olive oil is a significant source of vitamin E and vitamin K. (10)